mohamedelgendyx/Data-Modeling-With-Postgres/README.md

 ## ***Introduction***
 ---
+A startup company Sparkify, wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
+The analytics team is particularly interested in understanding what songs users are listening to.
+Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

+## ***Objective***
+---
 The purpose of this project is to build a PostgreSQL database utilizing the data on users activity and songs metadata to helps us do complex analytics regarding users activity as well as song play analysis.
+Role is to:
+   1. Design Database - Star Schema
+   2. Develop ETL Pipeline - Python, Pandas

 ## ***Getting started***
 ---